veroretamal/veroretamal/README.md

   <img align="right" top="500" height="300" width="400" alt="GIF" src="vero.webp">
 </a>

+- 🌍 Remote worker from de chilean patagonia.

 - 🤝 I’m available for freelancing.

-- 🌱 I’m currently Working on my Github (work in progress)
+- 🕵️‍♀️ I'm specialist in Social Evaluation and Reseach.

-- 🌱 I’m currently self-learning about Data Analysis & Business Intelligence
+- 👩‍🎓 I’m currently self-learning about Data Analysis & Business Intelligence.

+- 🌱 I’m Working on my Github (work in progress).

-- 📫 How to reach me **veronicaretamalarriagada@gmail.com**
+- 📫 You can reach me **veronicaretamalarriagada@gmail.com**.

-- 📄 Know about my experiences <a href="https://www.linkedin.com/in/veronicaretamalarriagada/">Resume</a>
+- 📄 Know about my experiences <a href="https://www.linkedin.com/in/veronicaretamalarriagada/">LinkedIn</a>
 <br/>